-Genfo, Ga’at, or Marca is a stiff porridge-like substance that is normally formed into a round shape with a hole in the middle for the dipping sauce, a mixture of butter and red peppers, or pulses such as sunflower, seed, nut and flax .
+Genfo, Ga’at, or Marca is an Ethiopian dish of a stiff barlet or wheat porridge, formed into a round shape with a hole in the middle for the dipping sauce, a mixture of butter and red peppers, or pulses such as sunflower, seed, nut and flax.

 Characteristic of: Eritrean cuisine Ethiopian cuisine